Binary certificate formats

 The CERTIFIED_KEY

-field is an Ed25519 public key
+field is a subject public key,

-depending on the value of CERT_KEY_TYPE
+The representation depends on the value of CERT_KEY_TYPE

 .